maxicozy/window-gesture/README.md

 ## Used Gestures

-Using the ´point´ gesture, the windows can be selected individually by moving the hand currently performing the ´point´ gesture to the four corners of the captured video.
+Using the ´´´point´´´ gesture, the windows can be selected individually by moving the hand currently performing the ´point´ gesture to the four corners of the captured video.

 Corners and Windows correspond as so: